Layalchristine24/Layalchristine24.github.io/content/blog/202303_openxlsx/index.md

 #### Step 2.3: Add colors to your drop-down values

 To make it more readable, you could add some colors to the different options of your drop-down list by using the function [`conditionalFormatting()`](https://ycphs.github.io/openxlsx/reference/conditionalFormatting.html).
+You can see other examples by consulting this [webpage](https://ycphs.github.io/openxlsx/articles/Formatting.html#conditional-formatting).
 The specific arguments to use in this example are the following:

 - `rule`: Allows to enter the condition under which to apply the formatting.
 In this example, it will be the values of the drop-down list; i.e. `huge`, `big`, `normal`, `small` and `tiny`;